'This black mother understands the fire' | TIME unveils magazine cover following George Floyd's death

-NEW YORK — TIME has released their magazine cover for their special report titled "A Nation Torn," which will examine the aftermath of George Floyd's death and the systemic racism that exists in the U.S.
+NEW YORK — TIME has released their magazine cover for their special report examining the aftermath of George Floyd's death and the systemic racism that exists in the U.S.

-The cover is painted by artist Titus Kaphur and shows an African-American mother holding her child.
+The cover is painted by artist Titus Kaphar and shows an African-American mother holding her child.
 In the painting, the child is cut out to represent a mother's loss.
+It's called, "Say their names."

 In addition to the unique cover painting, the border of the magazine will include the names of 35 black men and women whose deaths "were the result of systematic racism and helped fuel the rise of the Black Lives Matter movement," TIME magazine says.